lidl-ecommerce/grunt-kss-node/README.md

 Type: `String`
 Default value: `null`

-A string value that is used to use a custom template to build your styleguide.
+Use a custom template to build your style guide.

 #### options.helpers
-Type: `String`
+Type: `String` or array of `String`
 Default value: `null`

-Specify the location of custom handlebars helpers; see http://bit.ly/kss-helpers
+Specify location(s) of custom handlebars helpers; see http://bit.ly/kss-helpers

 #### options.mask
 Type: `String`
 Default value: `null`

-A string value that is used to use a custom mask for detecting stylesheets.
+Use a custom mask for detecting stylesheets.

 #### options.custom
-Type: `String`
+Type: `String` or array of `String`
 Default value: `null`

-A string value that is used to use a custom property name when parsing KSS comments.
+Use custom property name(s) when parsing KSS comments.

 #### options.css
-Type: `String`
+Type: `String` or array of `String`
 Default value: `null`

-A string value that is used to use including a CSS stylesheet for your styleguide.
+Adds CSS stylesheet(s) to your style guide.

 #### options.js
-Type: `String`
+Type: `String` or array of `String`
 Default value: `null`

-A string value that is used to use including a JavaScript file for your styleguide.
+Adds JavaScript file(s) to your style guide.

 #### options.config
 Type: `String`
 Default value: `null`

-Load the kss-node configuration from a JSON file
+Loads the kss-node configuration from a JSON file.

 ## Contributing
-In lieu of a formal styleguide, take care to maintain the existing coding style.
+In lieu of a formal style guide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).